Aarón Cruz: Youth

-Senior team
+Senior

-On 14 March 2019, the player receives his first call up to the senior team by Gustavo Matosas, to face a couple of friendly matches of the month.
+On 14 March 2019, Cruz received his first call up to the senior national team by Gustavo Matosas, to face a couple of friendlies of the month.
 On 24 March 23, a day after the game against Guatemala, Cruz was left on the bench, with a muscle injury that was confirmed in training that prevented him from continuing to concentrate.
 His place was taken over by Marco Madrigal.

-On 23 January 2020, Cruz returns to the roster this time by Rónald González Brenes, with the purpose of making a blank on a non-FIFA date.

-On 1 February, in a match against the United States at Dignity Health Sports Park.
-Cruz remained in the substitution and his country lost by the minimum 1–0.
+On 23 January 2020, Cruz was called up again by new manager Rónald González Brenes, with the purpose of making a blank on a non-FIFA date.
+He remained on the bench in a match against the United States at Dignity Health Sports Park on 1 February as Costa Rica lost 1–0.

-On 9 May 2021, he was named in the preliminary squad to participate in the 2021 CONCACAF Nations League Finals.
-He was included in the final-23 of 25 May.
-However, Cruz was tested positive for COVID-19, and was replaced by Patrick Sequeira on 27 May.
+On 9 May 2021, Cruz was named in the preliminary squad to participate in the 2021 CONCACAF Nations League Finals.
+He was included in the final 23-man roster on 25 May.
+However, Cruz tested positive for COVID-19, and was replaced by Patrick Sequeira on 27 May.